 If your child is between the ages of birth to 3 years old, we recommend you contact your local Children's Developmental Services Agency (CDSAs) to determine if your child qualifies for service through the Infant Toddler Program.
 If your child is found to be eligible for services, Wood SLP Services, Inc. is an approved provider in Rutherford, Cleveland, Polk, Lincoln, Gaston, Burke, and Catawba counties.Use the links below to learn more:

 What is speech therapy and what does a speech therapist do?

 Many children need help communicating.
 This could be due to a speech or language delay or disorder, an illness or accident, or other diagnoses, such as autism spectrum disorder or down syndrome.
 Speech and language therapy is designed to address speech, language, social skills, play skills, memory and attention, and literacy skills.

 Speech-language pathologists are the professionals who are specially trained and qualified to assess and treat speech and language disorders.
 Speech-language pathologists use many different therapy techniques that are based on evidence and have been shown to be effective in treating speech and language disorders.

-Does my child need speech therapy?
+Does my child need speech or occupational therapy?